All Episodes

 Let's talk about his health.

-Well, he released all his medical records.
+Will he release all his medical records?

-Can we have a long two or three-hour press conference?
+Can we have a long two or three hour press conference?

 Trump was doing them every day with his coronavirus task force.